-New students (freshmen and transfers) are admitted into a specific major within one of the undergraduate Colleges.
-However, students interested in changing their major prior to enrolling should send written requests to the Office of Admission.
+New students (freshmen and transfers) are admitted into a specific major within one of the undergraduate Colleges, or they may be admitted without a major to the University Studies Program.
+Students interested in changing their major prior to enrolling should send written requests to the Office of Admission.
 Some majors have enrollment limits and specific course requirements.
-The Office of Admission will process the requests and if appropriate change the intended major, provided the students meet specific requirements.
-Once the first semester begins, students interested in changing majors should consult with the appropriate department of College to which they are seeking admission (see page 56).
+The Office of Admission will process the requests and, if appropriate, change the intended major, provided the students meet specific requirements.
+Once the first semester begins, students interested in changing majors should consult with the appropriate department or college to which they are seeking admission.

 The University is eager to provide educational opportunities for older students, who may pursue an undergraduate degree to expand career opportunities or simply to take part in an exciting intellectual environment.
-In many cases, mature students can complete degree requirements by completing courses in the Division of Professional and Continuing Studies.
-Qualified Delaware residents who are 60 years of age or older and who have been admitted to a degree program, may attend undergraduate or graduate classes on a space-available basis without paying the application, course, registration or other fees.
+In many cases, mature students can complete degree requirements by taking courses in the Division of Professional and Continuing Studies.
+Qualified Delaware residents who are 60 years of age or older and who have been admitted to a degree program may attend undergraduate or graduate classes on a space-available basis without paying the application, course, registration or other fees.
 Such students must cover the cost of books, laboratory supplies and shop fees.